-- Access Control Applet (ACA) this applet is responsible for Access Control Rules (ACR) definition, access control rules enforcement and secure-messaging processing for all card services.
-Three off-card entity authentication methods GP secure messaging, PIN, and ActivCard External Authentication are included by default in the ACA applet. - PKI/Generic Container/SKI (PKI/GC/SKI) Applet The PKI/GC/SKI Applet can be used to provide secure storage for both PKI and SKI credentials, and other data that are required for implementation of card services including single sign-on applications, identity, and benefits information.
-This applet is responsible for RSA-based cryptographic operations using the RSA private key stored in the PKI buffer, Internal Authentication using TDES challenge response, or One-time password generation using the SKI key stored in the SKI object. - Secure Message Anonymous (SMA) plug-in this is an authentication and secure messaging plug-in to the ACA applet.
-It provides PKI based card authentication and secure messaging for communication between an off-card entity and any card applications. - ASC Library package this is the library package that implements functions required by other applets.
+- Access Control Applet (ACA) This applet is responsible for Access Control Rules (ACR) definition, access control rules enforcement and secure-messaging processing for all card services.
+Three off-card entity authentication methods GP secure messaging, PIN, and ActivIdentity External Authentication are included by default in the ACA applet. - PKI/Generic Container (PKI/GC) Applet The PKI/GC Applet can be used to provide secure storage for PKI credentials, and other data that are required for implementation of card services including single sign-on applications, identity, and benefits information.
+This applet is responsible for RSA-based cryptographic operations using the RSA private key stored in the PKI buffers.

+ASC Library package - This is the library package that implements functions required by other applets.
 The library functions are not directly accessible via the cryptographic module command interface.